bitml-lang/bitml-doc/source/nutshell.rst

 The split construct splits the contract in two or more parallel subcontracts, each with its own balance.
-Of course, the sum of their balances must be less than or equal to the deposit of the whole contract.
+Of course, the choice of their balances must be less than or equal to the deposit of the whole contract.